 The Beautiful Baviaanskloof People

-Step back in time at Kamerkloof right in the middle of the action in the Studtis and Baviaanskloof Hartland historic area.
+Step back in time to Kamerkloof right in the middle of the action in the Studtis and Baviaanskloof Hartland historic area.
 Kamerkloof was part of one of the first farms to be registered in the Baviaanskloof in 1817.
-Farmers reached the kloof by means of a handmade ‘ossewa’ trail from the western side of the kloof.
-Between 1880 and 1890 Thomas Bain built the Nuwekloof Pass giving entry to this unique gem.
+Farmers reached the kloof using a handmade ‘ossewa’ trail from the western side of the kloof.
+Between 1880 and 1890, Thomas Bain built the Nuwekloof Pass, giving entry to this unique gem.

-Current inhabitants are from various different cultures, mainly Afrikaans, Xhosa, Cape Coloured and KhoiSan descendants.
-The main economic activities are agriculturally related (crops and deciduous trees and livestock).
+Current inhabitants are from different cultures, mainly Afrikaans, Xhosa, Cape Coloured and KhoiSan descendants.
+The main economic activities are agriculturally related (crops, deciduous trees, and livestock).
 A new growing industry is ecotourism.
-The rugged terrain and the isolation of the valley from the marketplace were major constraints and a challenge for the early farmers in the Baviaanskloof.
-People living in the area suffer from the impacts of periodic natural events, such as floods and droughts.
+The rugged terrain and the valley's isolation from the marketplace were major constraints and challenges for the early farmers in the Baviaanskloof.
+People in the area suffer from the impacts of periodic natural events, such as floods and droughts.